dyoder/finnmack.com/content/posts/20130829-ebooks-are-fun.md

 <!-- more -->

 Long story short, with the help of [pandoc] and [textutil], I ended up converting the entire manuscript into [markdown].
-Which was sort of an indirect way to control the ebook generation process.
-This also allowed me to play some other tricks, like programmatically verifying the times and dates in the scene headings. <span class='note'>The reason this was hard was because, well, time zones.
-They're everywhere.
-And, for whatever reason, I can't do time zone math reliably to save my life.
+Crazy, sure, but also allowed me to play some other tricks, like programmatically verifying the times and dates in the scene headings. <span class='note'>The reason this was hard was because, well, time zones.
+For whatever reason, I can't do time zone math reliably to save my life.
 Fortunately, it seems entirely unlikely that it will come to that.</span>

-This meant that I *also* had to learn the nuances of what works and what doesn't for ebooks.
-This is complicated by the fact that there are a lot of devices an ebook could potentially be displayed on.
-I've tried to keep it simple, but, even so, the results often surprised me.
-I'm still learning and, once I'm done, it's still going to take a bit more time to test across devices.
+The bad news is that ebooks are still in the dark ages.
+I'm not going to second-guess how we got here, since it's a damn miracle ebooks are a thing at all.
+But you've got all these devices, all of which have different capabilities.
+Niceties like drop-caps are a nightmare.

 That said, the delay isn't going to be too bad.
 I'm hoping for Monday.